tachyon83/meeting/README.md

 # meeting

 ---
-can have 2 docker containers: server and db docker setting
+can have 2 docker containers: server and db. docker setting
 - choose your port number, db password, ... and others.
 - `docker build . -t [repo name]`